What Is The "Burnout Burger?" Understanding Cultural And Organizational Pressure

 Self-care activities like exercise have been extensively studied and proven to improve mental and physical health.
 However, it may not be sufficient in the case of the "burnout burger."
 When uncontrollable outside factors impact one's ability to care for one's survival needs, self-care may seem like a Band-Aid for a significant wound—not covering enough ground to offer healing fully.

-Although self-care can be an efficient way to regulate your emotions during an immediate stressor, it may not be enough to allow you to cope long-term.
+Although self-care can be an efficient way to control your emotions during an immediate stressor, it may not be enough to allow you to cope long-term.
 Instead, systemic changes may be necessary, including those that target cultural and professional factors leading to chronic stress, anxiety, and depression.

 Ways to cope with organizational and cultural pressure to succeed